Thanks for stopping by. Greetings from a small town in southern New Hampshire - - 60 miles NorthWest of Boston

 Our other antenna is an Inverted L for 160M & 80M.
 It's supported by a rope up at 90-ft., that runs from the tower to a tall white pine tree.
 The Inverted L has a 90-ft. vertical leg + a 45-ft. horizontal leg, & 40 ground-mounted radials.

-Below is how the QTH looks in mid-October of every year.
+Below is the QTH in mid-October of every year.

-Had to clear out a space for the tower and the guy wires.
+Had to clear out a space for the 90-ft tower and the guy wires.

 Cutting down all the trees was hard work for this Old Timer, but we had to make enough room in the woods for the tower, guy wires, and the antenna.
 This is our first tower, and it was very exciting to watch the huge concrete base and the "pads" for the guy wires get installed - and then to watch Matt,KC1XX - put up the 90-feet of Rohn 55G tower sections; the 2 elevations of 3 guy wires each; the 22-ft mast 3" Dia. galvanized steel; and the Orion rotor & the Log Periodic antenna from M2 in California. www.m2inc.com.
 Model "7 & 10-30LP8."
 Matt erected the Log Periodic using only a tower-mounted winch with its self-contained pipe, the AC power from my garage via my 400 ft. extension cord, and the services from Matt's assistant.
 Andrew.